AmarachOrdor18/outreachy-contributions/README.md

 ---

-## ⚠️ Important: Dependencies
+## Important: Dependencies

-**Ensure that you have Conda and Ersilia installed before running the project.**
+**Ensure that you have Conda and Ersilia installed before running the project, also make sure docker is running as the ersilia commands won't work without it**

 - Use **Conda** to manage dependencies
 - **Ersilia CLI** is required for molecular descriptor extraction